Amine Dinar: Paris Saint-Germain

+Red Star

+In the summer of 2015, Dinar permanently transferred to Red Star FC.
+In January 2016, he was loaned to Amiens SC until the end of the 2015–16 season, where he made 11 appearances and scored 1 goal, helping the club secure promotion to Ligue 2.

 Early retirement and college soccer

 In June 2016, Dinar announced his retirement from professional football at the age of 21, citing recurring knee injuries and growing disillusionment with the world of football.

 Later that year, he enrolled at San Francisco State University, where he trained with the San Francisco State Gators soccer team.
 Although not eligible for NCAA competition, he took part in friendly matches and served as an assistant coach.

 Return to football

+Although he retired from professional football in June 2016, Dinar remained determined to return to the game.
+In February 2017, he began training with MLS club San Jose Earthquakes.
+Having been a free agent for several months, he reiterated his desire to continue playing football.
+He subsequently spent a month on trial with the club but was not offered a contract.

+After leaving the United States, Dinar continued playing at amateur level in Australia.
+He represented Perth Azzurri SC from 2019 to 2020 before joining Lokomotiv Cove FC in 2020.

-In September 2025, Dinar signed with FUS Rabat for the 2025–2026 season, marking a return to top-flight Moroccan football nearly a decade after his last professional appearance.
+In September 2025, Dinar signed with FUS Rabat for the 2025-26 season.
+He was registered with the reserve team and also held a strategic advisory role at the club.
+Dinar signed a new one-season contract in September 2026.

 International career

+Youth career

 Dinar represented Morocco at various youth levels, starting with the U17 team.
 In 2011, he won the UNAF U-17 Tournament.